 We received over 120 applications for this programme, and our 15 successful mentees have now been chosen.
 Find out more about the programme and our emerging playwrights here.

-Mercury Monologues in association with Josef Weinberger Ltd
+In association with Josef Weinberger Ltd

 Mercury Monologues in association with Josef Weinberger Ltd saw creative hopefuls submit a short monologue each week, based on a pre-determined theme.